b-ciq/brand-assets/TEAM_SETUP.md

-# 👥 Team Setup Instructions
+# 👥 Team Setup Instructions - WORKING VERSION

-**For CIQ team members:** Add this to your Claude Desktop configuration
+**✅ CONFIRMED WORKING** - Add this to your Claude Desktop configuration

 ---